PonyWarrior/PonyAO/README.md

 - TranquilGainRework : Reworks Demeter's Tranquil Gain.
 When your Magick falls under a percentage, your magick is fully restored after a delay.
 This delay increases every time this occurs, resetting each location.

-- AxeSpecialUnlimitedBlock : Let's you block indefinitely with the axe special.

 - AlwaysManaRegen : Makes mana regeneration never be canceled.

 - WhiteAntlerHealthCap : Caps your maximum health to 30 when using the White Antler.